rbergm/PostBOUND/docs/source/core/benchmarking.rst

 analysis or to pass into other data science tools such as `Matplotlib <https://matplotlib.org/>`_.

 .. tip::
-    To export the benchmark results in a CSV file, make sure to call :func:`~postbound.experiments.bench.prepare_export` first.
+    To export the benchmark results in a CSV file, make sure to call :func:`~postbound.bench.prepare_export` first.
 This function handles the conversion of all complex objects to an equivalent JSON representation that can be easily deserialized later on.
     Even simpler, you can pass a file to the *progressive_output* parameter to automatically flush all results to disk as soon as they arrive.

-    The :func:`~postbound.experiments.bench.execute_workload` provides many different features available to customize the benchmarking process.
+    The :func:`~postbound.bench.execute_workload` provides many different features available to customize the benchmarking process.
 Make sure to check the different parameters to get an overview.